aabel3/MST300-Project-1-Active-Directory-Domain-Services-in-Azure/setup/setup.md

 4. **Restart all VMs**
    - Restart dc-vm, webserver-vm, and client-vm

-### Verification:
-✅ Domain Users can log on locally
-✅ Domain Users can log on via Remote Desktop
-✅ Group policy applied successfully

----

-## Part 13: Testing and Verification
+# Part 13: Testing and Verification
 Verify all components are working correctly.

 ### Test 1: Domain User Login